- Quick instructions

 HEADPOS can be set in the MyE2B.cfg file.
 If CENTREHD is used, the HEADPOS xx value is set to 0 by E2B.

 Sub-menu headings may start with leading spaces if you wish.
-If you look in the \_ISO\e2b\grub\ENG\STRINGS.txt language file you will can use entries like:
+If you look in the \_ISO\e2b\grub\ENG\STRINGS.txt language file you can see entries like:

 You should make and change your own STRINGS.txt file (do NOT edit the original E2B files!). see 'Changing the Language'.